Last Updated on by Artem

 2. Seat Depth

-You should never have more than three to four fingers’ gap between your knee and the edge of the seat.
+As I already mentioned, you should never have more than two to four fingers’ gap between your knee and the edge of the seat.

-Too little space is likely to reduce the blood flow to your lower body.
+Too little space is likely to reduce the blood flow to your lower body and cause back pain.
 You don’t need that.

 3. Lumbar Support